 That’s important because one of the central ideas behind the Internet of things is that it will generate a lot of data that people or machines will need to immediately react to.
 HANA therefore is core to SAP’s strategy.

 HANA was core to SAP’s strategy, but that strategy failed.
 HANA did not grow quickly enough and is now stuck at the 19th most popular database, and its growth is has been negative for eight months.
 This is covered in the article How Popular is HANA?

 This week, SAP made one large announcement and a few smaller ones.
 First, the large: All of SAP’s enterprise resource planning (ERP) software will be optimized to run on HANA in the near future with subscription pricing.
 This isn’t just big for the Internet of things movement; it also has a major impact on SAP’s business model.
 Clark did not go into details on pricing, but rest assured, Wall Street analysts will.

 Fortune never seems to question whether these announcements are true.

-- First, customers should not accept the assumption that it need to switch out its database to HANA.
-HANA has a hard time supporting an ERP system, so the concept that it is optimized to run on HANA is not true.
+- First, customers should not accept the assumption that it needs to switch out its database to HANA.
+HANA has a hard time supporting an ERP system, so the concept optimized to run on HANA is not true.

 - S/4HANA cannot be run in the public cloud by anything but small companies because 92% of companies customize ECC.
 S/4HANA has less functionality than ECC.

-- Analysts may get into pricing, but Wall Street is not capable of understanding SAP because they approach the company from too high of a level.
+- Analysts may get into pricing, but Wall Street cannot understand SAP because they approach the company from too high of a level.
 This is explained in the article How SAP Mislead Analysts in the Q1 2017 Earnings Call.